HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

 This IG defines the global extensions - the ones defined for everyone.
-These extensions are always in scope wherever FHIR is being used (built Sun, Mar 26, 2023 08:46+1100+11:00)
+These extensions are always in scope wherever FHIR is being used (built Sat, Apr 27, 2024 18:39+1000+10:00)

 </details>

 ## Versions

+* `hl7.fhir.uv.extensions.r4#5.1.0`
 * `hl7.fhir.uv.extensions.r4#1.0.0`